 This is what the default structure of the homepage was:

-And I’ve selected different amount of headers in a row, added content boxes with icons and content boxes with images as well as some accordion content and testimonials carousels to create a custom page structure.
+And I’ve selected different amounts of headers in a row, added content boxes with icons and content boxes with images as well as some accordion content and testimonials carousels to create a custom page structure.

 Adding a module, as you know, is quite an easy task: You just click the edit with the ‘Backend Editor’ button,